tri-cods/install/guides/python.md

 ![Screenshot: text box with path for default Anaconda install and browse button ](/guides/images/anaconda05w.png)

 ### Step 3: Run Anaconda Installer Part 2: BE CAREFUL WITH THIS OPTION!

+This step is so that you will be able to run anaconda directly from your terminal.

 On the Advanced Installation Options page, select **BOTH boxes**: "Add Anaconda to my PATH environment variable" and "Register Anaconda as my default Python".
 Then *click* `Next`: